gtoal/genelab/README.md

 basically only one core in the whole cluster is doing useful work at any one time - but that doesn't matter.
 The problem is RAM-limited, not CPU-limited.

-(That said, we do a little opportunistic CPU parallelism when we can, but it never gives one of those 'order of magnitude' wins that the overall system design achieves, and it risks making the code less obvious to understand, so it is only done when the parallelism does not add to the complexity of the code.)
+(That said, we initially did a little opportunistic CPU parallelism (using the "OMP" compiler options) where we could, in maketrie and find-overlap, but it never gave one of those 'order of magnitude' wins that the overall system design achieved, and risked making the code less obvious to understand, so it was only done when the parallelism did not add to the complexity of the code and actually I think it may have subsequently been removed.
+It's the sort of optimisation you put back in only once development is complete and users start asking for a little more speed)

 This algorithm makes it possible to sequence huge (human-sized) genomes extremely quickly, depending on how many cluster machines and consequently how much RAM you